drodado/test1/README.md

 Date is a date parameter (YYYYMMDD) to request the JSON file to process.
 File is got from https://raw.githubusercontent.com/vas-test/test1/master/logs/MCP_YYYYMMDD.json

-This endpoint returns a message with the filename to confirm the file that has been processed.
+This endpoint returns a message with the filename to confirm that file has been processed.

-If there are errors in formatting, the service returns blank body and status "400 Bad Request".
+If file is not found, service will return blank body and status "401 Not Found".

+If an unhandled error occurs during the process, service will return an error message and status "500 Internal Server Error".

+If the line message does not have a valid JSON format, the line is discarded but it's considered in the row counter.

+Service is not validating order fields.

+• The JSON input may have some errors (missing fields, wrong order, invalid value ...)

 - GET /test1/metrics

 This endpoint returns a JSON message with the metrics info of the last file processed.

 ```
 {
   "numberOfRowsWithMissingFields": 0,
   "numberOfMessagesWithBlankContent": 17,